AdaCore/gnatstudio/docs/users_guide/editing.rst

   capability.

 *Automatic highlighting of entities*
-  When the cursor is positioned on an entity in the source editor, GPS will highlight all references to this entity in the current editor.
+  When the pointer is positioned on an entity in the source editor, GPS will highlight all references to this entity in the current editor.

-  When the cursor moves away from the entity, the highlighting is removed.
+  When the pointer is moved away from the entity, the highlighting is removed.

   .. index:: plug-ins; auto_highlight_occurrences.py